The Northern California Coast is beautiful, wild and rugged... especially more so in the middle of winter.

-The swell was still on the small side but I was hoping somehow “Jamie’s Right” (the wave I found the day before) was breaking but this was not the case for the next few days.
+The swell was still on the small side but Jamie was hoping somehow “Jamie’s Right” (the wave he found the day before) was breaking but this was not the case for the next few days.
 Admitting defeat, we decided to keep heading south in search of warmer weather.

 It was a little different at this time of the year with all the rainfall.
 The narrow, steep trail was super slippery and we had to be careful as there were a lot of fall trees we had to navigate.
 On the way down we were reminded of the sights and beauty we had seen some years earlier that made us fall in love with this amazing place.